mwganson/Parametric_Curve_FP/README.md

     "prod": lambda *a: math.prod(a) (all items in list multiplied by each other)<br/>
     "perm": lambda a, b: math.perm(a,b) (ways to arrange a items into lists of length b)<br/>
     "ternary": lambda a, b, c: b if a else c (if a is non-zero, returns b, else c)<br/>
+    "fc(expr)": evaluated as FreeCAD.DocumentObject.evalExpression(expr)<br/>

+The function fc(expr) was added with version 0.2022.03.10.rev3.
+The argument expr can be any expression you would enter into the FreeCAD expression engine.
+For example, if there is a cylinder object in the document and you want to set "a" variable to its height, you could use fc(Cylinder.Height) in the "a" field.
+But this does not create a dependency because FreeCAD treats the "a" property as a string property and fc(Cylinder.Height) is just another string value.
+Thus, when the Cylinder's Height changes, the ParametricCurve object will not automatically update.
+You must manually update the ParametricCurve object.
+Alternatively, you can create this dependency by adding the Cylinder to the Dependencies property.<br/>

 To do basic adding, subtracting, multiplying, dividing, use standard "+-\*/".
 For exponents instead of 3\*\*7 standard python syntax use 3^7 to do "3 to the power of 7".

 ### Equation3(T Params) Group
 #### t_min,t_max,interval (t_min was renamed from t in v0.2022.03.06, but t is still used for the current value of t in the loops)